Run your first pipeline

 Resume interrupted runs

-To resume an interrupted run, add the -resume flag:
+To resume an interrupted run (for example, due to an error, or manual cancellation), add the -resume flag:

 nextflow run nf-core/demo \